Dragons

 Cockburn Sound in the December-January regatta.

-Dragon Update – July 23
+Dragon Update – September 2025

 Activities Coming Up & Planned

-4. Women’s Helm Regatta (Saracen Plate Trophy) will be held on Sunday, October 15.
+2. Women’s Helm Regatta (Saracen Plate Trophy) will be held on Sunday, October 12.
 Contact Sandy Anderson or Ray Chatfield if interested.

-9. Planning for on-water coaching sessions during the season.
+3. Coaching sessions planned during the season.